Jun 2026

 Why it works:

-Remote product teams exist
+Remote product teams exist.

-Portfolio matters
+Portfolio matters.

-Can be contract or employee work
+It can be contract or employee work.

 What to check: